syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/upgrade/upgrade-syncfusion-aspnetmvc-nuget-packages.md

 ---
 layout: post
-title: Upgrade Syncfusion ASP .NET MVC EJ2 NuGet packages to a latest version
+title: Upgrade Syncfusion ##Platform_Name## NuGet packages to a latest version
-description: Learn here about the how to upgrading Syncfusion ASP .NET MVC EJ2 NuGet packages to a latest version using NuGet manager and package manager UI.
+description: Learn here about the how to upgrading Syncfusion ##Platform_Name## NuGet packages to a latest version using NuGet manager and package manager UI.
 platform: ej2-asp-core-mvc
 control: Upgrade Syncfusion Aspnetmvc Nuget Packages
 publishingplatform: ##Platform_Name##